INMEGEN/mk-delly/README.md

 ## About mk-delly

-The mk-delly pipeline uses Delly2 to detect 5 types of Germline SVs:
+The mk-delly pipeline uses Delly2 to detect 5 types of Germline SVs [1]:

-- DUPlications
+- tandem DUPlications
 - DELetions
-- INSertions
+- small INSertions
 - TRAnslocations
 - INVertions